TURKISH GEM in the FiDi

 Just opened in July by lawyer, Farshad Owji, and his wife Sibel, the chef is Reynol Martinez, who served those delightful duck confit tacos and some of SF’s best fish tacos at Potrero Hill hidden gem, Papito (he also cooked at Globe, Aperto, Epic Roasthouse).
 Service is one of Machka’s strong suits, whether the professionally engaging warmth of Jessica (who was a server at Nopa), or Gulhan, who recently moved here from Turkey, his gracious hospitality setting a familial tone -P.S. he’s also an inspiring reader of Turkish coffee grounds.

+In addition, male smokers are 23 times more likely to develop lung cancer than those who have never had their driver’s license before have no experience with responding to real-world driving situations and may not fully understand how to adjust their driving to operate their vehicles safely in all canada viagra generic types of weather.
+These were able to effectively plan the programs at their speed. buy cialis in usa It is a combination of certain medicinal elements like L-Arginine, Barrenwort and Maca increasing your sexual pleasures by rejuvenating nitric oxide that enhances blood new.castillodeprincesas.com viagra properien flow.
+The cost of which is $ 15.00 per pill and the other product of cheapest cialis soft like Kamagra, Kamagra oral jelly, Kamagra soft etc are less than a dollar per dose.
 Starting with the SF standard – locally sourced, mostly organic ingredients – one journeys Turkey in rare form.
 Though there’s long been hole-in-the-wall treasures like A La Turca in the Tenderloin or the Mission’s mid-range Tuba, the list has been short.
 Machka fills a gap, faring well with both traditional and creative Turkish.
 In the meze/starter realm, pistachio-crusted goat cheese ($11) is easy to lap up.
 Spread the subtle, soft cheese, crunchy with pistachios, over toasts, sweet and savory with caramelized onions, golden raisins and wildflower honey.
 There’s only a handful of lamb tartare dishes in town (Gitane’s being one of the best), and Machka’s version ($13) is brightly gratifying, tossed in mint, grainy mustard and argan oil, with haricot verts.

 Tender, grilled octopus ($13) is mixed with chickpeas and celery, doused in lemon and olive oil – it’s a delicate smattering of celery leaves that adds a garden-fresh aspect to my favorite invertebrate.
 Blue cheese and chorizo-stuffed dates ($9) are a crowd-pleaser, particularly wrapped in pastirma (Armenian cured beef) in a sherry wine-mustard vinaigrette.
 The only missteps seemed to be a bowl of fava beans ($10) which sounded like the ideal veggie dish, mixed with English peas, snap peas, cilantro, mint, sumac in lemon and a smoked paprika vinaigrette, but was surprisingly bland.
 A traditional fattoush salad ($11) was likewise humdrum, a mere couple tomatoes, cucumbers and pita crisps unable to bring the greens to life.